-Seven steps to the perfect first email
+Seven steps to write your perfect online dating email

 Writer’s block?
 Struggling to think of the right thing to say to an attractive match?
 Here’s match.com’s relationship expert Kate Taylor with dating advice on how to give great copy.